kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It was like the trumpet teacher was in my mind.
 - I was completely out of my mind.
 - They must have managed to drug me somehow during this time.
 I was out of my mind.

-## The Spanish feminists tell me why they didn't support me

 ## Perito